Actions

 Across from them stood Dr. Tsubasa, a broad man with round goggles and a bristling mustache that twitched nervously.
 He cleared his throat, avoiding their eyes as he held the results.

-She slowed time with barely a flicker of magic, the effort heavier than normal in this aether-dry realm, and moved to the boy’s side.
-She studied the room, the charts, the machines, the posters, absorbing their meaning in the space between heartbeats.
-“Quirks,” she murmured to herself.
+They slowed time with barely a flicker of magic, the effort heavier than normal in this aether-dry realm, and moved to the boy’s side.
+They studied the room, the charts, the machines, the posters, absorbing their meaning in the space between heartbeats.
+“Quirks,” they murmured to themself.
 “This world’s strange, artificial way of pushing power where little should exist.”
-She felt the child’s despair like a cold wind across their tether.
+They felt the child’s despair like a cold wind across their tether.

-She let time resume, gently, so no one would notice, and stepped into view with a shimmer of faerie light that cost more aether than she liked, but the look in Izuku’s eyes when he saw her made every drop worth spending.
+They let time resume, gently, so no one would notice, and stepped into view with a shimmer of faerie light that cost more aether than they liked, but the look in Izuku’s eyes when he saw them made every drop worth spending.

 The doctor stumbled back, knocking a clipboard against the counter.